ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 ### Bake ReplayGain into the audio (`B`)

-Before waveform review begins, the auditor checks every supported track's tagged ReplayGain correction.
+Every normal interactive audit checks every supported track's tagged ReplayGain correction, even when waveform review is declined.
 If any FLAC or MP3 lies outside the configurable `REPLAYGAIN_BAKE_THRESHOLD_DB` window (±0.05 dB by default), one folder-wide prompt offers to bake all qualifying tracks.
 Tracks inside that window are treated as effectively neutral.
-Approving the folder prompt first preserves the original blue waveform for every qualifying track, processes the audio, and creates a green replacement waveform.
-During the subsequent review, each changed track shows its blue original as a no-response comparison immediately before its green current waveform.
+Approving the folder prompt first preserves a blue original waveform and a green replacement waveform for every qualifying track under the disposable recycle-bin staging area.
+A later waveform review automatically reuses the blue comparison before showing the green current waveform.

 During waveform review, when a usable ReplayGain track-gain tag lies outside the same threshold and has not already been handled by the folder workflow,